HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-4 Operating Your Transceivers.md

 > **Key Information:** The squelch function *mutes the receiver audio* when a signal is not present. {{< link id="T2B13" >}}

-The squelch control sets a threshold—signals below this level are muted:
+The squelch control sets a threshold — signals below this level are muted:
 - Too low: Constant background noise
 - Too high: Might miss weak signals
 - Just right: Silent until someone transmits